sethlaw/appsec-community-walkthroughs/walkthroughs/semgrep.md

 If you get message `semgrep not found`, flag down a volunteer so they can correct the problem.
 You can also fix the problem by running `pip install semgrep`

-Now that we know semgrep is installed and available, open up a terminal window and make sure that the `vtm` source code is included in the current user's home folder:
+Now that we know semgrep is installed and available, open up a terminal window and make sure the `vtm` source code is included in the current user's home folder:

 ```
 cd vtm